-After surviving an early August hailstorm, these flowers came back with a vengeance.
-They were a monarch favorite during the migration and they’re still in full bloom this late September for bees, moths, and other butterflies.
+After surviving an August hailstorm a few year back, these flowers came back with a vengeance.
+Tithonia is a monarch migration favorite and puts forth vibrant orange blooms until first frost for bees, moths, and other hungry butterflies:

 For awhile, I was beginning to doubt this sleeping giant would bloom.
 But it has spread late season magic across the garden.
 There are small pollinators and bumble bees all over it!
 The hummingbirds love it too…

 It was supposed to grow to 4 feet tall, but it easily doubled that…which is probably why the balloon plant (milkweed) behind it is only 3 feet tall this season.
-Balloon plant is a late season milkweed for monarch egg laying, but I’ve recently found that monarch females seem to prefer its close relative.
+Giant Swant Plant is a late season milkweed for monarch egg laying, but I’ve recently found that monarch females also like its close relative.

 5. Zinnias << 5 big zinnias for your butterfly garden